 Considering the life span of Balloon Mollies, they have a shorter life span than other kinds of mollies.

-- Require special care due to their shorter life span and slower activities than other mollies.
+This is the reason Balloon mollies require special care due to their shorter life span and slower activities than other mollies.